wp-plugins/treedbox-admin-menu/readme.txt

 Simple reposition of your Admin Menu on top.
 Really, just that :)

 == Installation ==
 Like always:
-1. Upload `treedbox-adminmenu` to the `/wp-content/plugins/` directory
+1. Upload `treedbox-adminmenu` to the `/wp-content/plugins/` directory;
 2. Activate the plugin through the \'Plugins\' menu in WordPress;
 3. Click on \"Collapse-button\" in you admin menu (left);
 4. Enjoy.